Vaccine hesitancy: Safety concerns

-While some anti-vaccinationists openly deny the improvements vaccination has made to public health or believe in conspiracy theories, it is much more common to cite concerns about safety.
-As with any medical treatment, there is a potential for vaccines to cause serious complications, such as severe allergic reactions, but unlike most other medical interventions, vaccines are given to healthy people and so a higher standard of safety is demanded.
-While serious complications from vaccinations are possible, they are extremely rare and much less common than similar risks from the diseases they prevent.
-As the success of immunization programs increases and the incidence of disease decreases, public attention shifts away from the risks of disease to the risk of vaccination, and it becomes challenging for health authorities to preserve public support for vaccination programs.
+As with any medical treatment, there is potential for vaccines to cause serious complications such as allergic reactions, but unlike other interventions, vaccines are given to healthy people and so require a higher safety standard.
+Serious complications are extremely rare and much less common than risks from diseases they prevent.
+As the success of immunization programs increases, public attention may shift away from the risks of disease to the risk of vaccination, undermining public support for vaccination programs.

-The overwhelming success of certain vaccinations has made certain diseases rare, and, consequently, has led to incorrect heuristic thinking in weighing risks against benefits among people who are vaccine-hesitant.
-Once such diseases (e.g., Haemophilus influenzae B) decrease in prevalence, people may no longer appreciate how serious the illness is due to a lack of familiarity with it and become complacent.
+The success of vaccinations has made certain diseases rare, and consequently led to incorrect heuristic thinking in weighing risks and benefits among the vaccine-hesitant.
+Once such diseases (e.g., Haemophilus influenzae B) decrease in prevalence, people may no longer appreciate how serious the illness is due to a lack of familiarity with it, and become complacent.
 The lack of personal experience with these diseases reduces the perceived danger and thus reduces the perceived benefit of immunization.
 Conversely, certain illnesses (e.g., influenza) remain so common that vaccine-hesitant people mistakenly perceive the illness to be non-threatening despite clear evidence that the illness poses a significant threat to human health.
 Omission and disconfirmation biases also contribute to vaccine hesitancy.

-Various concerns about immunization have been raised.
-They have been addressed and the concerns are not supported by evidence.
 Concerns about immunization safety often follow a pattern.
 First, some investigators suggest that a medical condition of increasing prevalence or unknown cause is an adverse effect of vaccination.
 The initial study and subsequent studies by the same group have an inadequate methodology, typically a poorly controlled or uncontrolled case series.
 A premature announcement is made about the alleged adverse effect, resonating with individuals who have the condition, and underestimating the potential harm of forgoing vaccination to those whom the vaccine could protect.
 Other groups attempt to replicate the initial study but fail to get the same results.
 Finally, it takes several years to regain public confidence in the vaccine.
 Adverse effects ascribed to vaccines typically have an unknown origin, an increasing incidence, some biological plausibility, occurrences close to the time of vaccination, and dreaded outcomes.
 In almost all cases, the public health effect is limited by cultural boundaries: English speakers worry about one vaccine causing autism, while French speakers worry about another vaccine causing multiple sclerosis, and Nigerians worry that a third vaccine causes infertility.